 Swinging – Forcing you to move, practice footwork and other boxing techniques

 While swinging seems to be a problem for a beginner, it is one of the main reasons this type is practical.
 Just think about it.
 If you fight with an antagonist, does he stay at the same place?
 Of course, not.
 When the bag swings, you have to coordinate yourself to throw a punch (range), which develops your offensive skills.

-Also, when it comes towards you, it is an excellent possibility to practice your defense skills such as stepping away, blocking, etc.
+Also, when it comes towards you, it is an excellent possibility to practice your defense skills such as stepping away, blocking, head movement, etc.

 Hence, if you cannot spare someone, it is the most suitable to get a “real” combat situation.
 Hanging bags are perfect for any martial arts training.